Grand Duchess Olga Nikolaevna of Russia: Appearance and personality

-Olga was highly intelligent and enjoyed studying.
-"The eldest, Olga Nicolaevna, possessed a remarkably quick brain," recalled her Swiss tutor, Pierre Gilliard.
+Alexandra at times took Olga to task for her temper, telling her that she must be polite to the servants, who looked after her well and did their best for her, and she should not make her nurse "nervous" when Alexandra was tired and not feeling well.
+Olga responded that she would try to do better but it wasn't easy because her nurse became angry and cross with her for no good reason.
+Once Alexandra scolded the active teenager, who once signed another of her letters with the nickname "Unmounted Cossack."
+Alexandra wrote: You are growing very big — don't be so wild and kick about and show your legs, it is not pretty.
+I never did so when your age or when I was smaller and younger even.Olga's tutors described her as intelligent and eager to learn.
+"The eldest, Olga Nicolaevna, possessed a remarkably quick brain," recalled Pierre Gilliard.
 "She had good reasoning powers as well as initiative, a very independent manner, and a gift for swift and entertaining repartee."
 She enjoyed reading about politics and read newspapers.
-She reportedly enjoyed choosing from her mother's book selection.
-When she was caught taking a book before her mother read it, Olga would jokingly tell her mother that Alexandra must wait to read the novel until Olga had determined whether it was an appropriate book for her to read.

-Olga was musically gifted.
-Her teachers said that she had "an absolutely correct ear."
-Baroness Sophie Buxhoeveden reflected that, "She could play by ear anything she had heard, and could transpose' complicated pieces of music, play the most difficult accompaniments at sight, and her touch on the piano was delightful.
-She sang prettily in a mezzosoprano.
-She was lazy at practising, but when the spirit moved her she would play by the hour."

-Olga felt the rights of eldest children should be protected.
+Olga would jokingly tell her mother that Alexandra must wait to read a novel until Olga had determined whether it was an appropriate book for her to read.
+Olga was described as musically gifted, with "an absolutely correct ear."
+Baroness Sophie Buxhoeveden raclled that:She could play by ear anything she had heard, and could transpose complicated pieces of music, play the most difficult accompaniments at sight, and her touch on the piano was delightful.
+She sang prettily in a mezzo soprano.
+She was lazy at practising, but when the spirit moved her she would play by the hour.Olga felt the rights of eldest children should be protected.
 When she was told the Biblical story of Joseph and his coat of many colors, she sympathized with the eldest brothers rather than Joseph.
 She also sympathized with Goliath rather than David in the Biblical story of David and Goliath.
 When her French tutor, Pierre Gilliard, was teaching her the formation of French verbs and the use of auxiliaries, ten-year-old Olga responded, "I see, monsieur.
 The auxiliaries are the servants of the verbs.
 It's only poor 'avoir' which has to shift for itself."